-I upgraded the laptop with an inexpensive 120GB 5400RMP WD Scorpio IDE drive (WD12000BEVE) and it works like a charm.
+I installed an inexpensive 120GB 5400RMP WD Scorpio IDE drive (WD12000BEVE) and it works like a charm.

 The drive replacement procedure is pretty simple and here it is.

-Now remove two screws securing hard drive brackets to the base.
+Now remove two screws securing the HDD brackets to the base.

-Carefully lift up the hard drive and unplug it from the connector on the motherboard.
+Carefully lift up the HDD and unplug it from the connector on the motherboard.

 As you understand, the new drive comes without software.
 In order to install the operating system and applications you’ll have to run recovery discs.